-- 1. Proposal
+- 1. Your Topic Proposal

 - 2. Sources & Literature Review

-- 3. Outline
+- 3. Proposed Wikipedia Page Outline

-- 4. Rough Draft
+- 4. Rough Draft Wikipedia Page (sandbox)

-All assignments will be done as a group, with no more than 5 people per group.
-For each assignment your team will submit a single file through canvas.
+All assignments will be done as a group, with no more than 5-6 people per group.
+For each assignment your team will submit a single file through canvas for your entire team.
 I will then provide you with direct feedback and a grade.
-This will give you real-time guidance throughout the entire semester, all with the goal of creating your final Wikipedia page.
-To avoid the "free rider" problem, each person on your team will be given a survey at the end of the semester that asks him or her to rate your level of involvement in the group.
-If your team identifies you as a freer rider I will talk to you and the team individually.
-If the evidence points to you as a free rider than you will fail the course.
+This will give you guidance throughout the entire semester, all with the goal of creating your final Wikipedia page.
+To avoid the "free rider" problem each person on your team will be given a survey at the end of the semester that asks him or her to rate your level of involvement on the team.
+If you are identified as a freer rider I'll talk to you and the team individually.
+If the evidence points to your guilt as a free rider you will fail this course (big time).